tfha/syntetic_rock_joint_generation_for_ml/scripts/results_analysis/README.md

 **App features:**
 - Navigate through images one-by-one with Prev/Next buttons
 - Progress tracker showing which images have been rated
-- Rate final epoch on 5 criteria using 1-5 scale:
+- Rate final epoch on 4 criteria using 1-5 scale:
   - **Geological recognisability**: How realistic do the predicted joints look?
   - **Joint persistence**: Are continuous joints properly connected?
   - **Boundary localisation & thickness**: Are joint boundaries precise?
   - **False positives / noise**: How much spurious segmentation exists?
-  - **Engineering usability**: Would this be useful for engineering analysis?
 - Optional field to note best epoch(s) that outperform final in general
 - Add optional text notes
 - Ratings saved automatically to CSV file